I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelper-getoption.md

 ## -remarks
 <p><b>IPrintCoreHelper::GetOption</b> cannot be used for features that allow multiple options to be set simultaneously. </p>

 <p>Feature keywords are as defined in the GPD and PPD files.
-In addition, the Unidrv and Pscript5 drivers support several reserved keywords for options that are stored in their private <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structures. </p>

-<p>The caller should not free the string that is pointed to by <i>ppszOption</i> and should not modify the string in any way.</p>

-<p><b>IPrintCoreHelper::GetOption</b> cannot be used for features that allow multiple options to be set simultaneously. </p>

-<p>Feature keywords are as defined in the GPD and PPD files.
-In addition, the Unidrv and Pscript5 drivers support several reserved keywords for options that are stored in their private <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structures. </p>
+In addition, the Unidrv and Pscript5 drivers support several reserved keywords for options that are stored in their private <a href="display.devmodew">DEVMODEW</a> structures. </p>

 <p>The caller should not free the string that is pointed to by <i>ppszOption</i> and should not modify the string in any way.</p>